martpet/trip-pics/README.md

   ```
 </details>

-##### 2. Create a role, attach the above policy to it, and add the following trust policy to the role:
+**2.2.
+Create a role, attach the above policy to it, and add the following trust policy to the role:**

 <details>
   <summary>Trust policy</summary>